SanketDhabarde/webpack-starter/README.md

 ## 👩🏾‍💻 `mode: "production"`
-When you want optimize build you need to run
+When you want optimized build you need to run
 ```
 npm run build
 ```